Company and tax law

 The Commercial Code of 5 November 1867 is mainly inspired by French law with some important differences, especially with regard to legal liquidation, commercial pledge, pledge of money and pledge securities.

 Some disciplines, interrelated with commercial law that arose in European countries pursuant to the Community law did not develop in Monaco since Community law does not apply.
-For example, there are no specific competition law regulations.

 However, this statement must be tempered since, by means of treaties entered by Monaco, Community law may be de facto applicable in the Principality.